 Not to be confused with iced coffee; the critical catch here is time.
 To achieve a more balanced coffee taste, it will sometimes take up to 24 hours of brewing.
 A mix of water and ground coffee should be steered and left to cool overnight.
 The day after, before serving your cup, strain the mixture to remove the excess coffee.
 Read More

-The Vacuum Coffee Maker (Siphon) is the key machinery for this type of immersion brewing.
+The Vacuum Coffee Maker (Siphon) is the key machinery for this immersion brewing process.
 Coffee is brewed by two chambers where the vacuum and vapor pressure work together to create a perfect cup of coffee.
-The Siphon works by heating and cooling the water gases from the carafe chamber to the infusion chamber and back again until we get finely brewed coffee.
+The Siphon coffee maker works by heating and cooling the water gases from the carafe chamber to the infusion chamber and back again until we get finely brewed coffee.

 In this immersion brew, coffee is steeped for 10-50 seconds and then pressured through a filter by pressing the plunger through the tube.
 You can use either the AeroPress paper filters or thin metal filters in the shape of a disc.
 This method produces a single cup of coffee that is, in my opinion, completely pure and makes a great coffee gift.
 Read More

 This brewing method is named by an electric coffee maker invented by an Italian engineer Alfonso Bialetti in 1933, better known as the Moka Pot.
 It brews coffee by passing boiling water pressurized by steam through the ground.
 Read More

-A perfect cup of espresso is crafted when pressurized water passes through finely-ground coffee.
-Ristretto is a type of espresso brewed slightly differently than a traditional espresso.
+A perfect cup of espresso is crafted when pressurized water passes through finely-ground coffee. beans Ristretto is a type of espresso brewed slightly differently than a traditional espresso.
 Beans used for espresso are roasted for a more extended amount of time, which creates a single cup (or shot) of thick coffee with magnificent crema on top.
 The most common method for brewing espresso is using an espresso machine, but there’s more than one way to skin a cat here, see some alternative brewing methods to yielding full rich strong coffee like espresso .
 Read More